jbremnant/project_ledi/doc/rst/page02_assembly.rst

     red   yellow  black  orange
       2        4      0      1k   ==  240k

-Sometimes, the color bands are hard to distinguish on the resistor.
-It's good to have a multimeter which can measure the resistance.
+Beside reading the color directly, it is always good to have a multimeter handy to measure the exact resistance.

 `Back to top`_

 Tools Required
 ---------------

-Assembling LEDI is straight-forward and fun.
-We will guide you through each step.
-First, you will need to have the following tools ready:
+OK, now that you understanding the major components going into LEDI, let's talk about tools that you would need:

 ====================================  ====================
-Tool                                  Looks Like
+Tool                                  The Look
 ====================================  ====================
 1. soldering_ iron                    |soldering_iron|
 2. solder_ (Lead free preferable)     |solder|